Victor Prévost: Suspect in two other disappearances

-In early October, following the discovery of Prévost second murder, a rumor spread of a third possible crime.
+In early October, following the discovery of Prévost's second murder, a rumour spread of a third possible crime.
 Prévost is suspected of having previously murdered another peacekeeper, who disappeared without a trace four years before, an act which he categorically denied.
 To put an end to an inquiry with uncertain results that promised to be long, while the authorities wanted to finish quickly, he was made to write a written statement in which he expressed his repentance for his two confirmed crimes.
 Prévost swore that if he was guilty of anything, he would confess without hesitation.

 In his work concerning Prévost, Gustave Massé talked about his discussions with Louis-Alphonse Hyrvoix, former chief of Napoleon III's cent-gardes who, as such, watched the guests at the balls, parties and receptions that took place at the Tuileries Palace.
 Despite the precautions, undesirables and women of "high gallantry" managed to slip in.
 At the Ball of Tuileries in 1867, Hyrvoix noticed a fair-skinned woman, dressed in a simple but tasteful manner, on the arm of an embassy attaché to whom she asked many questions, while taking notes in a small notebook.
-Located by police officers who escorted her out of the ball, she was subjected to an interrogation, to which she bowed with good grace: it turned out that the young woman was a 35-year-old rich widow from a good family, who traveled all over Europe, sometimes in male costumes, who sorted all of her travels in a chronicle she addressed to a Parisian newspaper under the pseudonym "Furet".
-She had persuaded her lover to giver her the means to enter the palace, which she had wanted to visit.
+Located by police officers who escorted her out of the ball, she was subjected to an interrogation, to which she bowed with good grace: it turned out that the young woman was a 35-year-old rich widow from a good family, who travelled all over Europe, sometimes in male costumes, who sorted all of her travels in a chronicle she addressed to a Parisian newspaper under the pseudonym "Furet".
+She had persuaded her lover to give her the means to enter the palace, which she had wanted to visit.
 As a result, the young embassy attaché had to resign from his post.
 Supervised by the imperial police, it was established that the woman was free of many manners: she had had multiple adventures with handsome men, who to her were only tools for pleasure.
-Thus, it was discovered that she regularly invited Prévost over in a private office, located in a restaurant on the avenue de Neuilly.
+Thus, it was discovered that she regularly invited Prévost over to a private office, located in a restaurant on the Avenue de Neuilly.
 A short time later, the lady disappeared without a trace and was never seen or heard from again.
 The evening of her disappearance, she had had supper with Victor Prévost.